State Sponsors of Terrorism

 Designation under the above-referenced authorities also implicates other sanctions laws that penalize persons and countries engaging in certain trade with state sponsors.
-Currently there are three countries designated under these authorities: the Democratic People's Republic of Korea (North Korea), Iran, Sudan, and Syria.
+Currently there are four countries designated under these authorities: the Democratic People's Republic of Korea (North Korea), Iran, Sudan, and Syria.

 |Iran||January 19, 1984|